pxp9/lazy_doc/lazy_doc/lazy_doc/group_docs_different_arities.md

+Returns a map grouping function documentation by function name.

 ## Parameters

-- func_docs - a list of tuples containing function documentation details.
+- func_docs - a list of function documentation tuples.
 ## Description
-Groups function documentation by function name.
+ Groups the provided function documentation by their respective function names.

-## Returns
-a map where each key is a function name and the value is a list of documentation strings associated with that function.